SUPPORTING 999 TEAMS’ MENTAL HEALTH MATTERS

 - Developed between 2015 and 2019 the training programme has had a significant impact on how positive staff and volunteers feel about mental health, in particular about how far their organisations encourage them to talk about mental health and support people with mental health problems.

-- Mind Aberystwyth is delivering Blue Light training courses in Mid and West Wales.
+- Mind Aberystwyth is delivering Blue Light training courses in the Dyfed Powys area.

 WHY BLUE LIGHT?